-Vermont authorities search for man charged in assault
+Vermont police: Man with long criminal history is on the run

 MARSHFIELD, Vt.
-(AP) - Authorities in Vermont continue to look for a man with a long criminal record who allegedly assaulted a neighbor in Marshfield last week.
+(AP) - Vermont authorities on Sunday continued to look for a man with a long criminal record who allegedly assaulted a neighbor in Marshfield.

-Police on Sunday went door-to-door, and searched buildings and a barn in Marshfield for Harley Breer, 51.
+Vermont State Police went door-to-door talking with neighbors on the road and searching outbuildings for Harley Breer, 51.
+Drones and search dogs also were used, police said.

 Breer has a criminal history including convictions for kidnapping and aggravated domestic assault, authorities said.
 Police say he is considered dangerous and people who see him should not approach him, but call 911 immediately.